This code defines the Galois-field Kingdom

 Cousins

-- Combinatorial design code — Designs can be constructed from \(q\)-ary codes by taking the supports of a subset of codewords of constant weight.
+- Combinatorial design — Designs can be constructed from \(q\)-ary codes by taking the supports of a subset of codewords of constant weight.

 - Convolutional code — Convolutional codes for finite block size are \(q\)-ary codes.